wiktorwojcik112/hier/README.md

 # Reason
 Hier is a toy programming language created by me to learn more about their development.
 It is not meant to be efficient, but it is meant to be a experimented on.
 My final goal would be to make it complete by implementing things like debugger, package manager and writing some libraries like immediate or declarative GUI and HTTP server.

+# Standard library
+There is a [standard library](https://github.com/wiktorwojcik112/stdlib) that adds useful functions which are not available by default.

 # Usage
 Hier is written in Rust, so you will need to install its toolchain, if you don't have it.
 Go to www.rust-lang.org/learn/get-started for help.
 Clone this repo to your machine: